Span-GTM/gtm-starter-exercise/pages/stephen-poletto.md

 sugarcoating --- tell me what you need, when something is off, or when I need to adjust.

-I value teammates who: - Focus on delighting customers\
+I value teammates who:
+- Focus on delighting customers
-- Prioritize helping the company win\
+- Prioritize helping the company win
 - Make decisions anchored in these principles

 ## Behaviors That Slow Me Down